ybertot/Stage_coq/objectives_and_progress.md

 * a list of event.
     * an event is the start or the end of an edge, the data structure contains a point and all of the incoming and outgoing edges (an edge is incoming relatively to an edge if it ends at that event, considered from left to right and is outgoing if it starts at that event).
     * if two edges are crossing on the original drawing they must be divided into 4 sub-edges in the manner that no edges are crossing.
+    1. The list of events must verify that all edges starting from an event will be closed in a following one (ie all edges in the outgoing list from an event must be in an incoming list from another event that is later in the list).
+    2. for a certain event, every right extremity of its incoming edges must be equal to the left extremity of its outgoing edges and must be equal to the point of that event.

 * two edges, constituing the "box" in which we're making cells,
     * every event (and by consequence every edge linked to those events) must be between those two edges.
     * there are no strong prerequisite on the shape of the box edges besides the one previously stated.